dy-chi/SQL-FinalProject-LHL/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

-## Project/Goals
+##Project Goals

+The main objectives of this project are as follows:

-Getting to know the data,
- -   what is each column likely to represent,
+    Getting to know the data by understanding what each column represents and the context in which the data was collected.

- -   in what context was the data likely collected Cleaning Data
- - Where is data missing, and where is complete
- -   finding the most important columns which do not have missing data or hard to handle values
- -   filling in empty columns, where appropriate
- - Finding duplicates
+    Cleaning the data by addressing missing values, identifying important columns without missing data, and filling in empty columns where appropriate.

- -   find duplicates within tables and between tables
+    Finding and handling duplicate records within and between tables.

- - Data Conversion.
-Convert important columns to approriate datatypes to save time when querying and increase performace
+    Converting important columns to appropriate data types for better query performance.

- - Creating new tables with unique identifiers similar to the northwinds demo data set Answering the Questions Creating New Questions
+    Creating new tables with unique identifiers similar to the Northwind demo data set.
--

-## Process
+    Answering specific questions and formulating new ones based on the data analysis.

+##Process

-**Identify Entities and Relationships**:
+    Identify Entities and Relationships:
         Investigate the tables to identify unique identifiers, facts, and potential entities.
         Analyze visitid and fullvisitorid for duplicates and investigate further.

-  **Alter Data Types**:
+    Alter Data Types:
- - Change data types for certain columns, such as converting text to VARCHAR and converting date columns to DATE.
+        Change data types for certain columns, such as converting text to VARCHAR and date columns to DATE.

-**Transform Data**
+    Transform Data:
-- Change the time column to time_on_page (minor assumption) from milliseconds to seconds (appropriate for interval datatype) **Create New Tables for Distinct Rows:**
+        Change the time column to time_on_page (assuming milliseconds to seconds) to use the interval datatype.

+    Create New Tables for Distinct Rows:
--   Create new tables ('visitor_session' and 'visitor_session_source') to store distinct rows and related information.
+        Create 'visitor_session' and 'visitor_session_source' tables to store distinct rows and relevant information.

-**Create a Transactions Table:**
+    Create a Transactions Table:
-        Clean and update data in the 'all_sessions' table to populate the 'transactions' table with relevant transaction information.
+        Clean and update data in the 'all_sessions' table to populate the 'transactions' table with transaction information.

- **Create a Visitor Info Table:**
+    Create a Visitor Info Table:
-        Clean and update data in the 'all_sessions' table to populate the 'visitor_info' table with visitor information.Populate 'visitor_session_with_source' and 'visitor_session_pk' Tables with Transaction Data:
+        Clean and update data in the 'all_sessions' table to populate the 'visitor_info' table with visitor information.

+    Populate 'visitor_session_with_source' and 'visitor_session_pk' Tables with Transaction Data:
-        Populate specific tables ('visitor_session_with_source' and 'visitor_session_pk') with transaction data from 'analytics_distinct' and 'transactions' tables.
+        Populate specific tables with transaction data from 'analytics_distinct' and 'transactions' tables.

-## Results
+##Results

+The project's results include various insights gained from the data analysis, such as:

- --Total Number of Unique Visitors: Determined that there are 130,345 unique visitors based on their fullVisitorID.
+    Determining the total number of unique visitors (130,345) based on their fullVisitorID.

---Analyzed the total number of unique visitors by channel grouping, providing insights into the most common referring sites.
+    Analyzing the total number of unique visitors by channel grouping, revealing the most common referring sites.

---Unique Products Viewed by Each Visitor: Found the unique product viewed by each visitor and identified the visitor who viewed the most products.
+    Identifying unique products viewed by each visitor and finding the visitor who viewed the most products.

---Percentage of Visitors Making a Purchase: Computed the percentage of visitors who made a purchase during their session on the website.
-The data revealed that only 3.96% of visitor sessions included a sale.
+    Computing the percentage of visitors making a purchase during their session on the website (3.96%).

---Average Time Spent on a Page Type: Most time is spend on the review order, payment and basket pages.

---Most Common Page Visitors Spend Time On: Identified the webpage users spend the most time on, providing insights into user behavior on the website.
+    Analyzing the average time spent on specific page types and identifying the most common pages visitors spend time on.

---Referral Traffic with Zero Time on Site: Analyzed the most common referral sources for users who spent zero time on the site and compared it to the general trend of referrals.
+    Exploring referral traffic with zero time on site and comparing it to the general trend of referrals.

---Overall Time Spent on Site Over Time: Analyzed the overall time spent on the site over time, providing insights into changes in user behavior across different periods.
+    Analyzing overall time spent on the site over time to identify changes in user behavior across different periods.

---Improvement in Sales Over the Weekend: Examined whether there was an improvement in sales revenue over the weekend compared to weekdays.
-The data showed that there was a modest increase in sales revenue on weekdays compared to weekends.

-## Challenges
-I found the documentation process difficult.
-In pressing forward and answering questions, I would notice something I missed in the cleaning step and have to return to that process.
-Keeping assumptions about the data straight, and keeping what transformations I have done in front of mind.
+    Examining sales improvement over the weekend compared to weekdays.

+##Challenges

+The project encountered challenges in documenting the process and keeping track of data assumptions and transformations.
+Adapting and revisiting the cleaning steps while answering questions added complexity.
-## Future Goals
+Future Goals

--Look into creating a new id called productsaleid. that only included information of a productsku when it sold, for what price etc, what time etc. This would be seperate from the transactionid which would include information on the total sale.
--Look into if there is a way to link productsku with the analytics csv
-- Investigate further what channel referral means exactly
+##Future Goals
+The project's future goals include exploring the creation of a new id called productsaleid, focusing on productSKU details when sold, and linking productSKU with the analytics CSV.
+Further investigation is needed to understand the exact meaning of the "channel referral" data field.